bazel-xcode/xchammer/Docs/XCHammerFAQ.md

 ### How can I develop XCHammer with Xcode?

+_The canonical, tested, build system of XCHammer is `make`.
+Xcode projects are currently under development._

 To generate an Xcode project, use the make command, `make workspace`.

 *Running*